Jeavon/Slimsy/README.md

 ============
 **Effortless Responsive & Lazy Images with LazySizes and Umbraco**

-# Slimsy v2 is not compatible with Slimsy v1 at all, if you upgrade you will have to refactor all of your code! #
+# Slimsy v3 is made for Umbraco v8!

 ![](Slimsy.png)